Hypocrite47/Rover-Architecture-Ros2/README.md

 A Basic ROS2 implementation simulating (URC) 2026 missions using Turtlesim.
 ---
 (UPDATE      : STUCK AT STARTING FIXED)
-(NEW ISSUE : STUCK AT 2nd GNSS POINT)
+(NEW ISSUE   : FREEZES AT 2nd WAYPOINT)
+---
 ## System Overview

 This project simulates a Mars rover completing four mission types: